What you ACTUALLY need for your baby’s first year of life

 Writing it out, this list feels long!
 But like I said, to start minimal and go from there.
 You will likely need less than you think.

-But above all else, I want to remind you of this: you already have everything you need.
-You are the very best mom for your baby, and God chose you on purpose.
+But above all else, I want to remind you: you already have everything you need.
+You are the best mom for your baby, and God chose you on purpose.
 Some of these items may make your life easier, but you already have what you need to love and nurture your baby well.
-These decisions, though they are important, won’t feel so heavy in just a couple years.
-You are not depriving your sweet child if you don’t buy the latest recommended Montessori-style learning toys or you totally forget to brush their hair some days.
+These decisions, though important, won’t feel so heavy in a few years.
+You are not depriving your child if you don’t buy the latest recommended Montessori-style learning toys or you forget to give them a bath in their first week of life